 An encounter with Coco Chanel is sure to be one of the highlights of this trip.
 You’ll find out more once you’ve registered; let us just say it’s a visit you won’t forget.
 Then lunch in a charming French guinguette, just as they were painted by the Impressionists, before a wine-pairing lesson this evening in the Art of the French Apéritif, given in a private home with a woman sommelier.
 LUNCH

 The Fondation Louis Vuitton has created the most astonishing art gallery in the heart of the Bois de Boulogne, designed by none other than Frank Gehry.
 Opened in 2014, it promised Paris “an extraordinary space for art and culture to demonstrate daring and emotion”.
 It does not disappoint.
-We’ll end our extraordinary adventure in Paris on the boat of a French singer/songwriter who will serenade us during a sumptuous dinner cooked by his wife, former restaurateur in Greece.
+We’ll end our extraordinary adventure in Paris this evening on the boat of a French singer/songwriter who will serenade us during a sumptuous dinner cooked by his wife, former restaurateur in Greece.
 An unforgettable ending!
 DINNER

 And yes, it is over today….we’ll supply Kleenexes as you depart for the airport.
 Or perhaps you’d like to prolong your stay a bit, now that you know the city so well, and invite your other half to show him/her around to some of the new places you’ve discovered.
 Vive la France!